 “We don’t feel like we are on a diet anymore.
 We feel like it is a lifestyle,” said Lexi.

-The couple eats loads of fruits, vegetables and lean protein, while taking in fewer carbs.
-That’s not to say they avoid carbs completely; they just make them a smaller part of their meals.
+The couple eats lots of fruits, vegetables and lean protein, while taking in fewer carbs.
+They don't avoid carbs completely; they just make them a smaller part of their meals.
 They have a cheat day, but try not to let it get out of control.

 “It is such a better feeling eating clean food than all the greasy, fat-filled foods,” Danny said.
 “It kind of slows you down and is not a good feeling at all.”

-While losing weight has transformed how they look, they feel thrilled by the new adventures they can pursue.
+While losing weight has transformed how they look, they are thrilled by the new adventures they can pursue.

 “I have learned it is not about the weight that you lose, but the life that you gain,” Lexi said.

 They had a summer bucket list that they enjoyed fulfilling.
-Hiking, walking, flying on a plane, riding a rollercoaster are a few of the things that the Reeds did.
+Hiking, walking, flying on a plane and riding a roller coaster are a few of the things that the Reeds did.